 Vocalization is a complex way that frogs communicate with each other.
 Their range of sounds and changes in calls indicate that frogs produce sophisticated vocalizations for communicating.

-Different frog species display various behaviors to communicate with other frogs.
+Just like with vocalizations, different frog species display various behaviors to communicate with other frogs.
 Males may use aggressive posturing behaviors to ward off rival males.
 Male frogs also have behaviors they display during courtship rituals with females.

 For example, male Brazilian torrent frogs bob their heads, tap their toes, and wave their arms.
 In some species, a male shakes and vibrates to convince a female to mate.
 This is called tremulation.